kenn/sunzi/README.md

 $ sunzi create
 ```

 It generates a `sunzi` folder along with subdirectories and templates.
 Inside `sunzi`, there are `sunzi.yml` and `install.sh`.
-Those two are the most important files that you'll deal with.
+Those two are the most important files that you mainly work on.

 Go into the `sunzi` directory, then run `sunzi deploy`: